DILEMMA WORKS

 Erik on product management and such

-Why do China’s internet users prefer super apps that bundle numerous unrelated services into one app, over specialized single-use apps?
+Why do China’s internet users prefer Super Apps that bundle numerous related and unrelated services into one app, over specialized single-use apps?
 That’s a trick question; they don’t.
-The emergence of super apps in China is entirely driven by commercial forces and to understand it, we need to trace back to the early 2010s when the smartphone became the everyman internet device and the immense competition that brought to the internet sector.
-We should also look at the rationale of services launched by, for example, Alibaba since its founding, and note a significant increase in consumer-facing offerings launched post-2010.
+The emergence of super apps in China is entirely driven by commercial forces and to understand it, we need to trace back to the early 2010s when the smartphone became the portal to the internet for 700 million new internet users and the immense competition that brought to the internet sector.
+Once we understand the history of competition between China’s first and second generation tech giants, we will understand that Super Apps are not a user preference but the digital embodiment of digital conglomerates looking to bootstrap new services with the userbase from existing services.

-Living in Beijing at the time, I bought my first smartphone in the Summer of 2011 almost solely to be able to use Pleco, a specialized Mandarin dictionary app, to study vocabulary before and after my university lectures so that I would ube able to understand what was going on.
+Living in Beijing at the time, I bought my first smartphone in the Summer of 2011 almost solely to be able to use Pleco, a specialized Mandarin dictionary app, to study vocabulary before and after my university lectures so that I would be able to understand what was going on.
 WeChat was launched in January 2011 but it wasn’t an instant hit.
-We kept using SMS to communicate even until late 2011; it was only when viral features like “drift bottle” and “shake” that let you connect with strangers nearby that my friend group started using it.
+We kept using SMS to communicate even until late 2011; it was only when viral features like “drift bottle” and “shake” that let you connect with strangers nearby that my friend group first downloaded it out of curiousity, and then got hooked.
 Over the next few months our messaging slowly migrated from SMS to WeChat.
-Friend groups were set up and small businesses and event organizers created groups with a max capacity of 500 users to promote their activities.
+Friend groups were set up and soon small businesses and event organizers created groups with a max capacity of 500 users to promote their activities.

 To improve on the way businesses were using user groups, Official Accounts (OAs) were launched in the Summer of 2012.
 These OAs were used similarly to Facebook Pages; brands, stores, bands, bars and clubs would announce their latest news on their OA, and when you discovered a new cool store, the first thing you would do was to open WeChat to follow them their, as a way of bookmarking them and to be reminded of them in the future.
 Very few of these small businesses would have websites and they probably didn’t show up on Baidu.

 By the end of the 2010s, WeChat had become much more than a messaging app.
-It was a payment tool, a social network, a ride-hailing service, and a way to order lunch, all within one interface.
-But it should be noted that WeChat and Tencent provided none of these services themselves, as you would expect of a true “super app”.
-They simply mediated access to web apps, just like Google’s Chrome does.
-That’s why I think a mental model of WeChat as a browser provides far more value than as a “super app”, which preserves an aura of mystique around the Chinese internet rather than making it legible.
+It was a payment tool, a social network, and through Mini-Programs you had the ability to access ride-hailing services, and to order or pay for lunch.
+But it should be noted that WeChat and Tencent provided none of these services themselves, as you would expect of a true “Super App”.
+They simply mediate access to the web apps that Mini-Programs are, just like Google’s Chrome does.
+That’s why I think a mental model of WeChat as a browser provides far more value than as a Super App, which preserves an aura of mystique around the Chinese internet rather than making it legible.

 This opened a wide opportunity for ambitious internet companies.
 Alibaba, for example, launched Alipay to solve a simple but critical problem: Chinese banks were unwilling to hold money in escrow for small online purchases on Taobao, its e-commerce platform.
 Without a trusted payment layer, online marketplaces would struggle.
 So Alibaba built one.

-Swift and reliable delivery was another pain point that needed to be solved if e-commerce was to grow and go mainstream.
-So Alibaba built Cainiao with the goal of being able to guarantee delivery within 48 hours, and JD launched their own logistics business.
+Swift and reliable delivery was another pain point that needed to be solved if e-commerce was to grow and go mainstream along with smartphones.
+So Alibaba built Cainiao with the goal of being able to guarantee delivery within 48 hours, and and its main competitor in e-commerce, JD, launched their own logistics business.

 Across the board, the logic was simple: if an adjacent service didn’t exist or wasn’t reliable, tech platforms would have to build it themselves.
 The upside was that they would own it and could grow it by linking it directly from their main app.
 It was the fastest, most efficient way to ensure the success of newly launched services because it reduced the friction of downloading yet another app and create a new account, which the majority of users would avoid doing.